Quantum Holonomy Fields: -algebras and categorical independence

-Definition \ref{def:Zhang} is formally very similar to the definition of Hopf algebras.
-More succisely, replacing $\mathcal C$ by the category of (complex unital associative) algebras, $k$ by $\C$ and $\free$ by the tensor product in Definition \ref{def:Zhang} yields the exact definition of a Hopf algebra.
-However, the tensor product is not a coproduct in the category of algebras, and Hopf algebras are not a special case of Zhang algebras.
-It is instructive to understand the reason why the tensor product is not a coproduct.
-Consider indeed two algebras $A$ and $B$ and two morphisms $f:A\to D$ and $g:B\to D$.
-Let $\iota_{A}:A\to A\otimes B$ and $\iota_{B}:B\to A\otimes B$ be the natural morphisms.
-Should there exist a morphism $h:A\otimes B\to D$ such that $f=h\circ \iota_{A}$ and $g=h\circ \iota_{B}$, the relation
+\begin{remarque} Definition \ref{def:Zhang} is, formally, very similar to the definition of Hopf algebras.
+More succinctly, replacing $\mathcal C$ by the category of (complex unital) algebras, $k$ by $\C$ and $\free$ by the monoidal product in Definition \ref{def:Zhang} makes the definition \ref{zhangalgebras} closer the one of a Hopf algebra.
+However, the monoidal product is not a coproduct in the category of algebras, and Hopf algebras are not a special case of $H$-algebras, and the antipode of a Hopf algebra is \emph{not} algebra morphism; it is an antimorphism.
+Instead, if one chooses for the category $\mathcal{C}$ the category of (complex unital) \emph{commutative} algebras, then the tensor product of two algebras yield a coproduct and a $H$-algebra is a commutative Hopf algebra. \end{remarque} \begin{remarque} In an algebraic category, any object $A$ is an ``algebra'' : it comes equipped with an associative product $m_A:A\sqcup A\to A$, we refer to \cite{zhang} for the meaning of associative in this case.
+The product $m_A$ is uniquely caracterized by $m_A \circ \iota_1 = \id_A$, $m_A \circ \iota_2 = \id_A$ where $\iota_1$ and $\iota_2$ are the two injection of $A$ into $A\sqcup A$.